NotAHamSandwich/PyHelper/README.rst

 * first make a file named: pyhelper_file
 **as it is writen exactly**
-* then if use nano or any texteditor if you are using zsh the command: sudo nano .zshrc if you are using bash use the command: sudo nano .bashrc
+* then if use nano or any texteditor if you are using zsh the is command: sudo nano .zshrc then type this: export PATH=$PATH":$HOME/pyhelper_file" if you are using bash use the command: sudo nano .bashrc then type this: export PATH=$PATH":$HOME/pyhelper_file"
 * then in termnial type the command cd pyhelper_file
-* run the installer script
+* then type the command curl -LJO https://github.com/NotAHamSandwich/PyHelper.git
-to run the install script please cd in to your user dectory or where the script is download then use the command python3 get-pyhelper.py
+* finaly run the installer script use this command: python3 get-pyhelper.py

 **Usage/Commands**
 ==================